Sunday, February 11, 2024

 It's writers who write specifically for Film and TV that only get respect when they also direct.

 In the very Director obsessed world of YouTube Video Essays some writers will only get mentioned when it's something the Essayist doesn't like.
-JustWrite argues that David S Goyer explains what AppleTV's Foundation and Man Of Steel have in common, but no one will talk about how much credit Goyer deserves for Batman Begins, how he's the one who kept Nolan's Realism fixation in check and is also why Begins has more witty dialogue then it's sequels.
-If you're one of those who likes Begins the most of the Nolan Trilogy you're probably actually a fan of Goyer but simply don't know it.
+JustWrite argues that David S Goyer explains what AppleTV's Foundation and Man Of Steel have in common, but no one will talk about how much credit Goyer deserves for Batman Begins, how he's also the one who kept Nolan's Realism fixation in check and is also why Begins has more witty dialogue then it's sequels.
+If you're one of those who likes Begins the most of the Nolan Trilogy you're probably actually a fan of Goyer's writing but simply don't know it.

 And that's not the first time a Batman movie's writer was screwed over.
 Sam Hamm wrote the script for Tim Burton's Batman, and every deviation Burton made from the script was for the worse.
 Burton is a good director, his style is a big part of why his Batman movies work, but they could have been even better if he hadn't over estimated his ability to Write.